unknownanonymouspaper/long-form-music/README.md

 We compare our model's generations against the training set in LAION-CLAP space.
 Generations are from 5566 prompts within the repeated training data (in-distribution), and 586 prompts from the Song Describer Dataset (no-singing, out-of-distribution).
 We then identify the top-50 generated music that is closest to the training data and listen.

-We extensively listened to potential memorization candidates, and could not find memorization.
-Those are the most interesting memorization candidates from repeated training data:
+We extensively listened to potential memorization candidates, and **could not find memorization**.
+Those are the most interesting candidates from (repeated) training data prompts:

 | Generation by our model | Closest #1 | Closest #2 | Closest #3 | Prompt |
 | ----------------------- | ---------- | ---------- | ---------- | ------ |